Brianna1915403/code-name-story/README.md

 ```
 ### **Story 012**
 #### **Card:** As a reader, I can edit my comments using an edit form.
+#### **Conversation** The submission will result in the change of the text in the original comment.
+#### **Conformity** The original comment says “Very good story!”.
+The user who made that comment has access to an edit button.
+They modify the comment to say “Interesting story!!!”.
+The original text in the comment will be replaced by the new one.
+So all that can be seen is “Interesting story!!!”
 ```php
     public function editComment($comment_id){
         $comment = new \App\models\Comment();